nhsconnect/gpconnect/pages/accessrecord/accessrecord_provider_variance.md

 	  </tr>
 	  <tr>
 		<td><b>EMIS</b></td>
-		<td>Non - BNF designated items e.g. local mixtures, have been excluded. <br/>
+		<td>Non - BNF designated items - for example, local mixtures, have been excluded. <br/>
 			May also contain immunisations issued as medications; <br/>
-			Can also contain details on problems linked to medications if available. <br/>
+			can also contain details on problems linked to medications if available. <br/>
-			Medication Max Issues are not shared currently <br/>
+			Medication Max Issues are not shared currently. <br/>
-			Past Medications may include prescriptions which have been cancelled or discontinued before the original prescribed end date</td>
+			Past Medications may include prescriptions which have been cancelled or discontinued before the original prescribed end date.</td>
 	  </tr>
 	  <tr>
 		<td><b>Vision</b></td>